ncmsops/dev-manual/compatibility.md

 ## Incoming requests

-The system is as lenient as possible with incoming requests - this overall approach is detailed in this section.
+The system is as lenient as possible with incoming requests.
-Intention is to have business continuity, even when external systems behave unexpectedly.
+Intention is to have business continuity, even with unexpected behavior of external systems.

 Unexpected behavior includes: